Some people suffer from an identity crisis. They question who they are and what their purpose is. They don’t have any roots or tradition.

 In a.d.
 68 or 69 Peter was killed.
 God’s men of renown were being slaughtered!
 The historian Josephus wrote about a supernatural voice saying to God’s Church, Get out of Jerusalem.
 So the Church fled in a.d.
 69, just before the fall of Jerusalem in a.d.
 70.

 Most so-called Christians think the gospel has been preached around the world throughout the ages.
 Christ’s prophecy says just the opposite.
-If the gospel had been preached around the world after the first century and before this century, then that would have been the sign of the end of the world!
+If the gospel had been preached around the world after the first century and before this century, then that would have been the sign of Christ’s coming!

 The history that occurred around a.d.
 70 in Jerusalem was a type of what is to happen in the end time.
 The destruction of Jerusalem was a type of what happens to all Israel in the end time.
 Prophecy is dual.